 - Free to use, enabling easy adoption and continued use

-- Being open-source, LLM integration is advancing, with the MCP combination being particularly excellent
+- Being open-source plugin, LLM integration is advancing, with the MCP combination being particularly excellent

 Especially by mastering search function operators, tag management, and keyboard shortcuts, you can process reading and writing speedily.
 By utilizing plugins like Citations, Templater, and MCP integration, you can integrate the entire research workflow from literature management to pre-writing stages.